panoramicdata/Halo.Api/README.md

 var newTicket = new CreateTicketRequest
 {
     Summary = "New ticket from API",
-    Details = "This ticket was created using the Halo.Api library", ClientId = 123,
+    Details = "This ticket was created using the HaloPsa.Api library", ClientId = 123,
     UserId = 456,
     TicketTypeId = 1